-The man offers Goodman Brown the staff, saying that it might help him walk faster, but Goodman Brown refuses.
-He says that he showed up for their meeting because he promised to do so but does not wish to touch the staff and wants to return to the village.
-Goodman Brown tells the man that his family members have been Christians and good people for generations and that he feels ashamed to associate with him.
-The man replies that he knew Goodman Brown’s father and grandfather, as well as other members of churches in New England, and even the governor of the state.
+Goodman Brown sets off on a road through a gloomy forest.
+He soon comes upon a man in the road who greets Goodman Brown as though he had been expecting him.
+The man appears rather normal except for the walking stick he carries, a stick featuring a carved serpent so lifelike it seems to move.
+Goodman Brow says that he showed up for their meeting because he promised to do so but only wants to return to the village.
+He goes on to explain that his family members have been good Christians for generations and that he feels ashamed to associate with him.
+The man replies that he knew Goodman Brown’s father and grandfather, as well as other members of churches in New England and even the governor of the state.

-Soon he hears the voices of the minister of the church and Deacon Gookin, who are also apparently on their way to the ceremony.
+Despite this revelation, Goodman Brown tells the man that he still intends to turn back, for Faith’s sake.
+Before disappearing, the man gives Goodman Brown his staff, telling him that he can use it for transport to the ceremony if he changes his mind.
+As he sits and gathers himself, Goodman Brown hears horses traveling along the road and hides once again.
+Soon he hears the voices of the minister of the church and Deacon Gookin, who are also on their way to the ceremony.
 Shocked, Goodman Brown swears that even though everyone else in the world has gone to the devil, for Faith’s sake he will stay true to God.
-However, he soon hears voices coming from the ceremony and thinks he recognizes Faith’s voice.
+He soon hears voices coming from the ceremony, however, and thinks he recognizes Faith’s voice.
 He screams her name, and a pink ribbon from her cap flutters down from the sky.

 Certain that there is no good in the world because Faith has turned to evil, Goodman Brown grabs the staff and flies through the forest toward the ceremony.
 When he arrives, he can see the faces of both respected and disreputable members of the community, but Faith’s apparent absence gives him hope.